Greenwich Theatre: Sefton Parry

-The next managers
+Next managers

 Parry was soon involved in building further theatres in London.
-By September 1866, William Sydney (who also managed theatres in Richmond, Norwich & Stockton) had become the lessee and manager, and Herbert Masson his Musical Director.
-W. J. Hurlstone, who had been Acting Manager for Parry, was re-engaged in the same role.
+By September 1866, William Sydney (who also managed theatres in Richmond, Norwich & Stockton) had become the lessee and manager, and Herbert Masson his musicaldirector.
+W. J. Hurlstone, who had been acting manager for Parry, was re-engaged in the same role.

-By 1867 the lessee was Mr Mowbray, and the manageress, Miss Fanny Hazlewood.
+By 1867 the lessee was a Mr Mowbray, and the manager Fanny Hazlewood.
 Her agent was Henry Jameson Turner whose agency had at one time acted for Parry.
-At the end of Fanny Hazlewood's short tenure before she went to America there were serious issues of non-payment of rent and wages.
+At the end of Hazlewood's short tenure before she went to America there were serious issues of non-payment of rent and wages.